 There are many factors that determine how much a 5-month old kitten weighs, such as the kitten’s build, breed and neutering status, so it’s best for you to ask your vet to find out whether your kitten is of the right weight and size.

 Lastly, your 5 month old kitten has now had adult teeth, so tooth brushing will become your new routine.
-You should also brush their hair coat to remove unwanted hair strandsTAGs:5 month kitten, 5 month old kitten, things to expect from a 5 month old kitten
+You should also brush their hair coat to remove unwanted hair strandsTAGs:5 month kitten, 5 month kittens, 5 month old kitten, 5 month old kitten care, 5 month old kittens, kitten behavioral stages, things to expect from a 5 month old kitten